A few years ago I took part in a challenge to visit as many of the designated UNESCO World Heritage Sites in the UK as possible.

-I managed to visit quite a few but not all of the 30 were that easy to get to!
+I managed to visit quite a few (19) but not all of the 30 were that easy to get to.

-4 of the sites are not in the UK so I was pretty sure I was going to struggle to get to them:
+4 of the sites are not in the UK so I I knew it would be impossible to visit them.

 - Henderson Island (in the eastern South Pacific)

 - Gorham’s Cave Complex (Gibraltar)

 - Historic town of St George and Related Fortifications, Bermuda

 So I thought I would ask some fellow travel bloggers to tell us about their favourite of the other 26 UNESCO World Heritage sites in the UK.
 (Update – there are now 31 sites in the UK as the Lake District was added in 2017)